Dimitri-Sumin/government-ai-pipeline-case-study/README.md

 ## Overview

+Public-sector AI sales cycles are long, resource-intensive, and structurally uneven.
+Most national markets show surface-level interest in AI adoption but lack the institutional conditions required to move from engagement to strategic commitment.
+Without a framework to distinguish structurally viable opportunities from those that will stall regardless of effort, pipeline resources get misallocated at scale.
+This model was built to solve that problem: it formalizes the institutional signals observed across real public-sector AI engagements into a transparent, rule-based classification system that explains why countries progress — or don't.
 This repository presents a rule-based institutional model designed to explain when national-level AI programs reach strategic commitment.
 Analytical case study based on generalized patterns observed across public-sector AI engagements.